-Italian dairy production is some of the most efficient in Europe but consumers are pushing for less intensive production with a product that delivers nutrition as well as animal welfare.
+Italian dairy production is some of the most efficient in Europe but consumers are pushing for less intensive methods that deliver better nutrition as well as animal welfare.
 Will farmers be adequately compensated?

-With world milk prices stable, and producers now able to pay their bills plus make a small profit, it is timely to consider where the dairy industry might go from here.
+World milk prices are stable, for the moment, and producers can pay their bills plus make a small profit.
+It is timely to consider where the dairy industry might go from here.

 In Italy the talk is all about sustainability and animal welfare, with the subject discussed constantly at various forums during the recent dairy expo at Cremona, Lombardy.